 A Tool for Better Sketching

-Most designers usually sketch on a whiteboard or blank sheet of paper.
+Most designers sketch on a whiteboard or blank sheet of paper.
 But the problem with this is that there aren’t device imprints for them to sketch on.
-This leads designers to forget about certain device dimensions and limitations when they’re sketching.
-Another problem with sketching on a blank canvas is that it’s hard to draw straight lines without gridlines to guide you.
+This leads designers to forget about certain device dimensions and limitations.
+Another problem with sketching on a blank canvas is that it’s hard to draw straight lines without a grid to guide you.

 The Power of Sketching

 Sketching sets the tone for the rest of the design process.
 It’s key in crafting the user experience and communicating it to others.
 You may think you don’t need to sketch because you already know how you want the interface to look.
-But when you actually do sketch, you’ll realize that the path that you were so set on might not work the best.
+But when you actually start sketching, you’ll realize that the path that you were so set on might not work the best.
 Sketching allows you to entertain all the possibilities of what your interface could become.
 Where you go from there is completely up to you.